Introduction: Understanding ACH Payments

 ACH payment costs vary by provider:

-- Flat Fees: Typically range from $0.20 to $1.50 per transaction.
+- Fixed Fees: Generally range from $0.20 to $1.50 per payment.

-- Percentage Fees: Around 0.5% to 1.5% of the transaction amount.
+- Percentage-Based Fees: Usually range from 0.5% to 1.5% of the transaction value.

 It’s essential to compare providers to find the most cost-effective solution for your needs.
+Understanding ACH definition in banking helps in choosing the right provider and services.

 Security and Compliance in ACH Transactions